Braeside School (Nairobi)

 Braeside School is a co-educational international day school in Lavington, Nairobi, Kenya.
 It is one of the Braeburn Group of International Schools.
 The school is open to students of all religions, races and nationalities.

 Overview

 The Braeside School opened in 1994 as a primary school and has now developed into a full-fledged learning institution offering academic programs based on the British National Curriculum.
 Classes cover Early Years and Primary School, with a high school leading to IGCSE examinations located on the same campus.

-The Braeside campus is located in the up-market area of Lavington, near Lavington Green shopping centre along Muthangari Road.
+The Braeside campus is located in the up-market area of Lavington, near the Lavington Green shopping centre along Muthangari Road.

 Braeside School has a music room; 2 libraries; a 25-metre swimming pool and a training pool; 3 science laboratories; playing fields; a kitchen; a dining hall which also caters for indoor games; classrooms for each teaching group; an assembly hall able to fit 300 people seated and a sick bay.
-Text books and stationery are provided.
+Textbooks and stationery are provided.

-The school is divided into the Early Years Unit, catering for children aged 2 – 5 years, and the Primary School.
+The school is divided into the Early Years Unit, catering for children aged 2–5 years, and the Primary School.